 An example of a DCME transmit unit structure is shown in Figure A.1.
-Compliance with this transmit unit structure will permit the DCME transmit function to be tested with the 1994 of this Recommendation compliant DCME test equipment.
+Compliance with this transmit unit structure will permit the DCME transmit function to be tested with DCME test equipment compliant with this Recommendation.
 This structure is based on a non-mandatory partitioning of functions and definition of signals.